 Yoga has a long history of helping people control their breathing to find peace and relax.
-It’s often viewed as a simple, yet effective means of meditation.
-Though yoga is used to describe that particular practice, yoga fitness training is another use for yoga.
+Yoga fitness benefits are often viewed as a simple, yet effective means of meditation.
+Though yoga is used to describe that particular practice, yoga fitness routine is another use for yoga.

 Yoga To Relieve Stress, To Get Fit and To Stay Fit

 When you say the word yoga, many people automatically get a mental image.
 In this image, they picture someone in a typical sitting pose – often with eyes closed as they meditate during the process.